orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 environment variable.

 These scripts are named ``otbcli_<ApplicationName>`` and do not need any path settings.
-For example you can start the Orthorectification application with the script called ``otbcli_Orthorectification``.
+For example, you can start the Orthorectification application with the script called ``otbcli_Orthorectification``.

-Launching an application with no or incomplete parameters will make the launcher display a summary of the parameters, indicating the mandatory parameters missing to allow for application execution.
+Launching an application without parameters, or with incomplete parameters, will cause the launcher to display a summary of the parameters.
+This summary will display the minimum set of parameters that are required to execute the application.
 Here is an example with the OrthoRectification application:

 ::